How valley-orbit states in silicon quantum dots probe quantum well interfaces

-A linear fit to the dot positions calculated from the FCI simulations reveal a total change in position of the dot of 24.7 nm, which is remarkably close to the 27.5 nm change in position extracted from the COMSOL simulations, given that these two methods are based on different physical inputs.
-This correspondence can also be seen by comparing the FCI results to the open purple circles in Fig.~\ref{fig:fig4}(b), which shows the central dot position extracted from the four COMSOL simulations.
+A linear fit to the dot positions calculated from the FCI simulations reveal a total change in position of the dot of 24.7 nm with respect to the axis perpendicular to the atomic steps in the interface, which is consistent with the change in position extracted from the COMSOL simulations: 23.8 nm.
+This correspondence is shown in Fig.~\ref{fig:fig4}(b), which shows the dot position from each of the four COMSOL simulations (purple open circles) overlaid on the calculated FCI wavefunction distributions (color gradients).
 The close agreement provides a measure of validation for an approach that allows an \textit{in situ} method of probing the quantum well interface through a combination of spectroscopic measurements of the quantum dot and theoretical simulations.
+This is an important development since currently the only method of probing atomic details of buried interfaces are destructive metrology techniques such as transmission electron microscopy (TEM), nanobeam X-ray, or atom probe tomography (APT) \cite{McJunkin:2021p85406, Tilka:2016p55043, Osti:2017p74844}.
 We note that in future work, more detailed information could be determined by moving the dot along two axes.
+In this experiment, the direction of the atomic steps with respect to the movement vector of the quantum dot cannot be determined.

 The inset of Fig.~\ref{fig:fig4}(a) reports the ratio $E_{\text{ST}}/E_{\text{val}}$ as a function of $E_{\text{orb}}$, showing that this ratio is significantly below unity for the entire range of parameters measured.
-Electron-electron interactions suppress $E_{\text{ST}}$ below the non-interacting energy $E_{\text{val}}$ \cite{Pecker:2013p2692, Ercan:2020}, revealing that there are strong e-e interactions across all orbital splittings studied here (1.69--2.26 meV).
+Electron-electron interactions suppress $E_{\text{ST}}$ below the non-interacting energy $E_{\text{val}}$ \cite{Pecker:2013p2692, Ercan:2021p35302} revealing that there are strong e-e interactions across all orbital splittings studied here (1.69--2.26 meV).
 To look for any correlations between dot position relative to the steps and the ratio $E_{\text{ST}}/E_{\text{val}}$, the dot positions in Fig.~\ref{fig:fig4}(b) are color coded by their corresponding orbital energies, with the mapping shown in the inset plot.
-The random distribution of colors in Fig.~\ref{fig:fig4}(b) demonstrates that orbital energy spacing is more important than dot position in determining the suppression of $E_\text{ST}$ below its non-interacting limit of $E_{\text{val}}$.
+The colors of the data points map the magnitude of the orbital splitting to the distance of the dot from an atomic step.
+The random distribution of colors in Fig.~\ref{fig:fig4}(b) demonstrates that there is very little correlation between the the distance of the dot from an atomic step and the orbital splitting.
+Thus, the orbital splitting is more important than dot position in determining the suppression of $E_\text{ST}$ below its non-interacting limit of $E_{\text{val}}$.

 In summary, we measure large \textit{in situ} tunability of valley, singlet-triplet, and orbital splittings, allowing for determination of the quantitative relationship between these three important energy scales.
 FCI simulations of the measured valley-orbit states were found to be in good agreement with the data, pointing to a combination of two primary physical parameters driving the relationship between these valley-orbit states: electrostatic confinement strength and quantum dot position relative to steps in the quantum well interface.
 This improved understanding enables a new \textit{in situ} method of probing the quantum well interface through a combination of spectroscopic data and theoretical simulations.